onehashai/onehash-connect/help/mute-a-user.md

   direct message or [mentioning a user](/help/mention-a-user-or-group).

 * Muted users are excluded from [read receipts](/help/read-receipts) for all messages.
-Zulip never shares whether or not you have read a message with a user you've muted.
+OneHash Connect never shares whether or not you have read a message with a user you've muted.

 * **Recent conversations** and other features that display avatars will